DaCruzEmanuel/DaCruzEmanuel/README.md

 # Hi, I'm Emanuel 👋

-I'm a **Data and Business Analyst** with expertise in leveraging tools like Excel, Power BI, SQL, VBA, Power Query, and Power Pivot to support data-driven decisions.
+I'm a **Data and BI Analyst** with expertise in leveraging tools like Excel, Power BI, SQL, VBA, Power Query, and Power Pivot to support data-driven decisions.
 I specialize in:

 - Extracting and combining data from various sources
 - Profiling, cleaning, and transforming data